 Three references for the project manager and two references for all other key personnel identified above must be supplied; provided, however, that where the project manager or other key personnel have only worked on one or two projects during the past five years, the Proposer shall (i) affirmatively state that such individual has only worked on one or two projects during the past five years; (ii) include references for each of such projects; and (iii) include references for projects worked beyond the past five years so that the number of references equals the required amount in total.
-Supplied references must be able to be contacted.
+Supplied references shall be for successive projects immediately prior to this Toll Project.
+All résumé references must be able to be contacted.
 If the Joint Board can not contact a key personnel reference the Joint Board has the right to request to not approve such person for work on the Toll Project.